erarunn/Agent-Part1/README.md

 # Agentic AI Chrome Extension

-A Chrome extension that implements an agentic AI system capable of handling complex tasks through multiple LLM interactions.
+A Chrome extension that implements an agentic AI system using the meta-llama/llama-4-scout-17b-16e-instruct model.
+The extension can handle complex queries by breaking them down into multiple LLM interactions and tool calls.

 ## Features

-- Simple and intuitive interface
+- Interactive chat interface
-- Maintains conversation context
+- Persistent conversation history
+- Agentic AI capabilities
-- Supports tool calls for complex calculations
+- Tool integration for complex tasks
-- Handles multiple LLM interactions automatically
+- Clean and modern UI

 ## Installation